 Whilst trying to keep up with modern trends, as with most children’s writers, my stories are strongly influenced by my childhood favourites: ‘The Hundred and One Dalmatians’, ‘The Wind in the Willows’ and anything featuring Paddington.
 I read books about horses too.
 From ‘Black Beauty’, to gaucho horses of the Argentine pampas and brumbies running wild in Australia.
 When I finally visited Australia, sadly I didn’t see any wild horses but I did spot kangaroos, koalas and kookaburras.
 I have had a soft spot for this bird ever since my parents’ friends, who, after emigrating there on the £10 passage, sent us kids a picture book about a kookaburra sitting in an old gum tree.
 Many years later, I met this kookaburra in their garden in the hinterland of Brisbane.

 I wrote scripts for radio during my spell at BBC Sport, from five minute bulletins to hour-long documentaries, but my personal writing only re-surfaced when I started travelling more extensively.
 My subconscious kicked-in while relaxing on the road and it began generating ideas for animal adventures set around the world.
 I had one such idea whilst standing on the summit of Table Mountain in South Africa in the mist.
 That was when I encountered rock dassies (aka rock hyrax) for the first time.
-As the mist began to break up, I saw flashes of the ‘World Far, Far Below’ and imagined these dassies having to travel to this unknown world.
+As the mist began to break up, I saw flashes of the ‘World Far, Far Below’ and imagined these dassies having to travel to this unknown place.
 For some unknown reason!
 That initial idea has now morphed into a three book animal adventure series which I am in the process of writing for children aged 8-11.
-Along with some picture books, I also have an easy reader series in development about an adventurous penguin and seal who live in an ice house somewhere deep in Antarctica where the ice meets the sea.
+Along with some picture books, I also have an easy reader series in development.

 I hope the stories I write not only entertain but also educate, if only in a subliminal way.
 In fact, I can attest to the educational value of reading at a young age because I learnt the meaning of the word ‘miracle’ from ‘The Hundred and One Dalmatians’ – check out chapter 15.
 It took me a while, though, to work out who Cruella de Vil really was and why she was so fascinated by fire.